rkuma183/wilsonmar.github.io/_posts/2014-08-03-macos-bootup.md

    *  /System/Library/LaunchDaemons
    <br /><br />

-1. To stop and unload running scripts:
+2. To stop and unload running scripts:

-   sudo launchctl unload [path/to/script] -w
+   <pre>sudo launchctl unload [path/to/script] -w </pre>

-   The -2 flag removes the script permanently from your boot sequence.
+   The -w flag removes the script permanently from your boot sequence.

    I like to run this one on all the auto-update " helpers"="" created="" by="" adobe="" apps="" and="" microsoft="" office.&LT;="" p="">

-1. To see what goes into a launch agent or daemon, there's a great blog post by Paul Annesley that walks you through the file format at:
+3. To see what goes into a launch agent or daemon, there's a great blog post that walks you through the file format at:

    <a target="_blank" href="
    http://paul.annesley.cc/2012/09/mac-os-x-launchd-is-cool/">